atdyer/alloy-js/ABOUT.md

 * `border` - yes if the SVG should have a border; defaults to no
 * `show-model` - no if the model code should be hidden; defaults to yes
 * `show-projections` - no if the projections picker should be hidden; defaults to yes
-* `show-style` - no if the instance style should be hidden; defaults to yes
+* `show-style` - no if the `instance.yaml` style should be hidden; defaults to yes
 * `instance` - the XML file in the gist to visualize; defaults to `instance.xml`

 ## Styling

 Customize the instance visualization by adding an `instance.yaml` style.
-A tutorial on styling visualization and description of all options can be found [here](/style).
+A tutorial on creating visualizations and a description of all options can be found [here](/style).
+The [Alloy Instance Builder](/builder) can be used to interactively create the `instance.yaml` file for your model.
 By default, the following style is used:

 ```yaml
 groups: